Division of Assets in a Divorce

 - The roles of each party as a parent to any children of the relationship.

-- The financial and non-financial contributions that each party has made to the acquisition, preservation and/or maintenance of marital property.
+- The financial and non-financial contributions that each party has made to the acquisition, preservation, and maintenance of the marital property.

 - Contributions that either party made to support the educational and/or professional development of the other party to the detriment of his or her own educational or professional pursuits.